LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 names, parent/order metadata, and may request that an otherwise redundant context remain selectable.

+A live focus target that wraps one or more headings belongs to the first contained heading's context.
+This explicit ownership overrides ordinary heading range-start ordering, since the ancestor target appears before its descendant heading in composed traversal.
+It also prevents a malformed multi-heading wrapper from being claimed by every contained heading.

 Application-supplied typed contexts provide the required overlapping peer extension.
 They use the same live target identities and declare stable ID, name, type, ordered targets (or a resolver), provenance, and priority.
 Automatic